.NET 8 Performance: UnsafeAccessor vs. Reflection

 | DirectAccess | 0.0028 ns | 0.0024 ns | 0.0023 ns |

 The results are quite impressive.
 Comparing direct access to unsafe accessor, there’s literally no difference.
-The few nanoseconds diference between the two can be discarded as noise – in fact, if you run the benchmarks a few times, you might even get instances where unsafe accessors are faster.
+The few nanoseconds difference between the two can be discarded as noise – in fact, if you run the benchmarks a few times, you might even get instances where unsafe accessors are faster.
 That’s perfectly normal, and it’s basically telling us that the two are equivalent – thus zero-overhead.

-to reflection.
+There’s almost no point in comparing UnsafeAccessor to reflection.
 Performance-wise you have no overhead, and as a bonus you also get all the sugar that comes with having an actual method signature.

-only covers scenarios where you know the type and member that needs to be accessed at compile-time.
+That’s not to say that reflection is dead.
+UnsafeAccessor only covers scenarios where you know the type and member that needs to be accessed at compile-time.
 If that information is only available to you at runtime, reflection is still the way to go.

 Benchmarks code is also available on GitHub.